ShivakumarKNReddy/Bootstrap3/README.md

 # Bootstrap3

-## Container is the most important part in Bootsrap.
+## Container and container-fluid is the most important part in Bootsrap.

 ### Container must be included in the div.